Hughes County, South Dakota

 Hughes County is a county in the U.S. state of South Dakota.
 As of the 2020 census, the population was 17,765, making it the least populous capital county in the nation, and the 12th most populous county in South Dakota.
-Its county seat is Pierre, which is also the state capital.
+Its county seat and most populous city is Pierre, which is also the state capital.
 The county was created in 1873, and was organized in 1880.
 It was named for Alexander Hughes, a legislator.
 On June 4, 1891, the county's area was increased by the addition of Farm Island, in the Missouri River downstream of Pierre.

 Hughes County is part of the Pierre, SD Micropolitan Statistical Area.

 Geography

 The Missouri River forms the southwestern boundary line of Hughes County.
 The county's terrain consists of rolling hills cut by gullies and drainages.
 The area is partially dedicated to agriculture, including the use of center pivot irrigation.

 The county terrain generally slopes to the southeast, although the hills along the west fall off into the river valley.
 The county's highest point is on the upper part of the east boundary line, at 1,952 ft ASL.
 The county has a total area of 801 sqmi, of which 742 sqmi is land and 59 sqmi (7.4%) is water.